Production Team

 Lisa Thomas – Executive Producer

-Josh Kun – Consulting Producer
+Josh Kun – Consulting Scholar

 Josh Kun

 Josh Kun is an associate professor at the USC Annenberg School for Communication and director of the Popular Music Project at the Norman Lear Center.
 He holds a Ph.D. in Ethnic Studies from UC Berkeley.
 Kun's research focuses on the arts and politics of cultural connection, with an emphasis on popular music, the cultures of globalization, the US-Mexico border, and Jewish-American musical history.
 Kun is co-founder of the Idelsohn Society for Musical Preservation.
-As a critic and journalist, he is a regular contributor to The New York Times, Los Angeles Times and Los Angeles Magazine.
+As a critic and journalist, he is a contributor to The New York Times, Los Angeles Times and Los Angeles Magazine.
 His writing has also appeared in Tu Ciudad Los Angeles, Cabinet, LA Weekly, Village Voice, SPIN, Mother Jones and Rolling Stone.
 He is the author of Audiotopia: Music, Race, and America (UC Berkeley, 2005) and co-author of And You Shall Know Us by the Trail of Our Vinyl: The Jewish Past as Told by the Records We've Loved and Lost (Crown, 2008).